jewettaij/jacobi_pd/README.md

 or any other C++ object which supports double-indexing.
 (**X** is any real numeric type.
 Complex numbers are not supported.)

-#### The main feature of this repository is it's license.
+#### The main feature of this repository is it's [license](LICENSE.md).

 Amazingly, as of 2020-1-01, no public-domain C++ header code exists for matrix diagonalization.
-Other C++ libraries such as Eigen or GSL use more restrictive licenses.
+Other C++ libraries such as Eigen or GSL use somewhat more restrictive licenses.
 (In my case, that prevent me from using those libraries to contribute to some github projects.
 So I wrote my own library.)
 This code has not been optimized, and does not run in parallel, and it only works on dense square real symmetric matrices.
+However you can use this code in other projects (without worrying about how it may effect the licese used by those projects).
 Use at your own risk.

 ## Development Status: *Planning (pre-alpha)*